venusjivani/mantl/docs/getting_started/index.rst

           ``ansible -e ansible_python_interpreter=/path/to/python2``.

 The following steps assume that you have provisioned your cloud host by taking the steps listed in one of the guides listed above.
 We're going to assume you deployed hosts using
-Terraform (all the way through terraform apply).This project ships with a dynamic inventory file to read Terraform ``.tfstate`` files.
+Terraform (all the way through terraform apply).
+This project ships with a dynamic inventory file to read Terraform ``.tfstate`` files.
 If you are running ansible from the root directory of the project, this inventory file will be used by default.
 If not, or to use a custom inventory file, you can use the ``-i`` argument of ``ansible`` or